new jersey

 Each hazard raises different questions about notice, inspection practices, maintenance failures, and whether the property owner responded reasonably.
 An attorney may help determine whether the evidence supports a claim based on the specific conditions that caused your fall.

-Who May Be Liable for a Slip and Fall Accident in New Jersey?
+Slip and Fall Accident in New Jersey?

 Liability in a New Jersey slip and fall case depends on who owns, controls, or maintains the property where the fall occurred.
 More than one party may share responsibility.